-There are currently three active missing-person cases in New Hampshire that I’ve been following closely to judge the accuracy of my readings: George Cross in Berlin, Mike McClain in Nashua and April Bailey, also in Nashua.
+There are currently three active missing-person cases in New Hampshire that I’ve been following closely to judge the accuracy of my readings.
 These cases are starting to grow cold, and at least two of them may not “break” until the winter weather does the same.
 In the past I have accurately (but only belatedly) divined both the death and postmortem circumstances or location of several missing persons, and I sometimes wonder whether there might be a professional opportunity in assisting authorities with their detective work; I know that some police departments have brought in psychics to help.
 But until I have a major “before-the-fact” prediction that presages or at least closely parallels the solving of a case, I feel kind of “funny” about approaching law enforcement with the idea.
 I know they invite “any and all” leads, but I’m reluctant to stick my neck out in what are emotionally trying circumstances for the victims’ families.
 These readings are pretty much an unsolicited shot-in-the-dark anyway, and I’m not so sure that “unrealistic hopes” are any better than “no hope,” and may in fact be worse.

 I know from the number of views I get for my missing-person posts that there is a strong interest in the subject and the divinatory techniques for approaching it.
 I plan to continue honing my methods on any new cases that emerge in New Hampshire, but have decided that the population is too large both regionally and nationally to have any chance of staying on top of it, so I don’t try.
 The futility is even more evident when it comes to “cold cases.”
 I’ve reached the conclusion that any disappearance which countless hours of investigative legwork have been unable to explain is unlikely to yield its secrets to me, and this has proven to be true, so I’ve backed off from doing them.
 As far as common themes or “signatures” in my readings, there are (as might be expected) frequent indications of forcible restraint by parties unknown, and a more-than-coincidental occurrence of the suit of Cups that suggests drowning or concealment in water.
 Here is a slightly out-of-date list of my results: